Skip to main content

 • graphics

 The graphics of the game receive mixed reviews, with some players praising the charming and cute art style, while others find it generic or in need of a remaster.
-Many appreciate the visuals for their clarity and atmospheric quality, which complement the gameplay, though some note that the graphics are simple and not the main highlight of the experience.
-Overall, the graphics are generally considered good enough to support the game's humor and mechanics, with a few standout mentions of stunning visuals and unique level designs.
+Many appreciate the bright visuals and unique aesthetic that complement the game's humor and mechanics, though some note that the graphics are simple and functional rather than outstanding.
+Overall, the visuals are generally considered adequate, contributing positively to the gameplay experience without being the main highlight.

 • “The graphics are beautiful.”